theheatherloop/Projects/Python/django_live_project/readme.md

 <br/>

 ## Story One
-Create a new app for the project starting with the homepage that includes:
+Create a new app for the project starting with the homepage that includes: -Navbar -Background -Title -Footer(Optional)
-	- Navbar
-	- Background
-	- Title
-	- Footer(Optional)

 <p align="center"><img align="center" src="images/story1.PNG" alt="story1"></p>